google/clusterfuzzlite/docs/build_integration.md

     ```bash
     $ python infra/helper.py check_build --external $PATH_TO_PROJECT --sanitizer <address/undefined/memory>
     ```
-    This checks that your fuzz targets are compiled with the right sanitizer and doesn't crash after fuzzing for a few seconds.
+    This checks that your fuzz targets are compiled with the right sanitizer and don't crash after fuzzing for a few seconds.

 3. To run a particular fuzz target, use `run_fuzzer`: